davewalker5/MusicCatalogue/README.md

 - To view the wish list, click on the "Wish List" menu item
 - A page identical in layout to the "Artists" page is displayed, but with a title indicating that it is the wish list
-- The page operates in an identical manner to the "Artists" page and clicking on a row in the table navigates to the wish list for that artist:
+- The page operates in an identical manner to the "Artists" page, using the same alphabet filter
+- Clicking on a row in the table navigates to the wish list for that artist:

 <img src="diagrams/wish-list-album-list.png" alt="Wish List Album List" width="600">